New Cohort Starts:

 $95K

-Cognitive skills your 12FX training built — and where they transfer.
+Cognitive skills your 12FX training built — and where they transfer in civilian work.

 Situational Awareness